 In 2014, the City of Burlington and Chittenden County Regional Planning Commission (CCRPC) conducted an evaluation of the City's current residential parking program.
-The City contracted with the consulting firm RSG to work collaboratively with the City and CCRPC to develop a comprehensive residential parking plan.
-The team also coordinated with the Community Advisory Committee and the Downtown Burlington Parking Plan team throughout the course of the project to ensure that recommendations to the residential parking plan would complement ongoing downtown parking initiatives.
+The City contracted with the consulting firm RSG to work collaboratively with the City and CCRPC to evaluate the existing residential parking program and identify comprehensive improvements.
+The team engaged in four meetings with a Community Advisory Committee and hosted two public meetings to solicit public comments and regularly receive feedback about the progress of the plan.
+The Committee consisted of representatives from five wards that contain residential parking as well as relevant City departments and institutions.
+The team also coordinated with the Downtown Burlington Parking Plan team throughout the course of the project to ensure that recommendations to the residential parking plan would complement ongoing downtown parking initiatives.